Module: wibox.layout.ratio

 Parameters:

-- ... widget Widgets that should be added to the layout.
+Name Type(s) Description ... widget Widgets that should be added to the layout.

 Object properties

-- spacing_widget widget · 1 signal
+- 🔗 spacing_widget widget or nil · 1 signal

 -